Compare Rates and Save on Life Insurance

 • A copy of the policyholder’s medical records

-Life insurance suicide provisions can vary based on the type of policy.
-Review the scenarios below to see the different provisions and when suicidal deaths are covered.
+Life insurance suicide provisions can vary based on the type of life insurance policy.
+Review the scenarios below to see the different clauses and when suicide is covered.

 If you have term life insurance

-Term life policies typically have an exclusion period, which is the first two or three years of the policy.
-If a policyholder dies due to suicide after the exclusion period, the beneficiaries will receive the death benefit.
-However, if a policyholder dies by suicide within the exclusion period, the insurer will not pay out.
+Term life policies typically have an exclusion period: the first two or three years of the policy.
+If a policyholder dies by suicide after the exclusion period, the beneficiaries will receive the death benefit.
+However, if the suicide occurs within the exclusion period, the insurer won't pay out.
+While term life insurance covers suicide, it depends on the timing relative to the exclusion period.

 If you have group life insurance

-Group life insurance policies, which are obtained through employers, do not contain a suicide clause.
-This means that if a covered employee dies due to suicide, their beneficiaries will receive the death benefit regardless of when they got the policy.
+Employer-obtained group life insurance policies don't have a suicide clause.
+If a covered employee dies by suicide, their beneficiaries will receive the death benefit regardless of when they got the policy.

 If you have military life insurance

-Military insurance policies work similarly to group life insurance in that they do not include a suicide clause.
-Beneficiaries of policyholders who die from suicide will receive the death benefit regardless of when the policyholder obtained the policy.
+Military life insurance policies work similarly to group life insurance in that they don't include a suicide clause.
+Beneficiaries of policyholders who die by suicide will receive the death benefit regardless of when the policyholder obtained the policy.

 If you have whole life insurance